-In modern computers, the hard disk encodes information in the form of a linear array of planar ferromagnetic regions, or bits.
-The performance has recently improved with the discovery of the Giant Magnetoresistance (GMR) effect allowing a smaller assembly (read head), to scan the magnetic data.
-The ferromagnetic bits are written into (and read from) the disk surface, which is uniformly coated with a ferromagnetic film having a small coercive field.
+Figure 1.5 Schematic diagram of the GMR read head, showing two current leads connected by the sensing element, which itself is a conducting copper sheet sandwiched including the tunnel junction TMR reader, adapted to ferromagnetic bits that are perpendicular to the disk surface, and that has allowed 1000 Gb drives, is deferred to Sections 8.2-8.5.
+The TMR technology is now used in the "cloud computers" that handle vast amounts of information generated by YouTube and Facebook, while even smaller but more expensive "flash memory" cells (used in the familiar USB "thumb drives") replace the disk memory in some premium applications.
+The ferromagnetic bits are written onto (and read from) the disk surface, which is uniformly coated with a ferromagnetic film having a small coercive field.
 This is a "soft" ferromagnet, so that a small imposed magnetic field B can easily establish the ferromagnetic magnetization M along the direction of the applied B field.
-Both writing and reading operations are accomplished by the "read head".
+Both writing and reading operations are accomplished by the "read head."

-The density of information that can be stored in a magnetic disk is fundamentally limited by the minimum size of a ferromagnetic "domain".
-Ferromagnetism is a cooperative nanophysical effect requiring a minimum number of atoms: below this number the individual atomic magnetic moments remain independent of each other.
-It is estimated that this "super-paramagnetic limit" is on the order of 100 Gb/in.
+The density of information that can be stored in a magnetic disk is fundamentally limited by the minimum size of a ferromagnetic "domain."
+Ferromagnetism is a cooperative nanophysical effect requiring a minimum number of atoms: below this number, the individual atomic magnetic moments remain independent of each other.
+It is estimated that this "superparamagnetic limit" is on the order of 100 Gb per inch2.

-The practical limit, however, has historically been the size of the "read head", as sketched in Figure 1.5, which on the one hand impresses a local magnetic field B on the local surface region to create the magnetized domain, and then also senses the magnetic field of the magnetic domain so produced.
-In present technology, the linear bits are about 100 nm in length (M along the track) and have widths in the range $0.3 - 1.0 \,\mu$ m.
-The ferromagnetic domain magnetization M is parallel or anti-parallel to the linear track.
+The practical limit, however, has historically been the size of the "read head," as depicted in Figure 1.5, which on the one hand impresses a local magnetic field B on the local surface region to create the magnetized domain, and then also senses the magnetic field of the magnetic domain so produced.
+In present technology, the linear bits are about 100 nm in length (M along the track) and have widths in the range $0.3-1.0\,\mu\text{m}$.
+The ferromagnetic domain magnetization M is parallel or antiparallel to the linear track.

-The localized, perpendicular, magnetic fields B that appear at the junctions between parallel and anti-parallel bits are sensed by the read head.
+The localized, perpendicular, magnetic fields B that appear at the junctions between parallel and antiparallel bits are sensed by the read head.
 The width of the transition region between adjacent bits, in which the localized magnetic field is present, is between 10 and 100 nm.
 The localized B fields extend linearly across the track and point upward (or down) from the disk surface, as shown in Figure 1.5.